nickmccleery/nickmccleery.github.io/content/about.md

 ### Academic Stuff

 I studied Mechanical Engineering at [QUB](https://www.qub.ac.uk/).

-I hold a first class honours degree, and was awarded an [Institution of Mechanical Engineers](https://www.imeche.org/) prize for work on battery management systems.
+I received a first class honours degree, and was awarded an [Institution of Mechanical Engineers](https://www.imeche.org/) prize for work on battery management systems.

 You can read the associated report [here](/2014-NMcCleery-BMSProtocol.pdf).
 Please don't point out how many times it contains the word 'batter' when I meant to write 'battery'.